 CryptoLocker – and several copy-cat variants which have emerged subsequently – are a particularly nasty form of ‘ransomware’.
 After seizing control of your computer files, they will demand a ransom before you can access them again.

-Attachments are received under the disguise of genuine email addresses.
-However, employees opening such attachments will activate malware, allowing hackers access to files.
-Encryption is used to lock your files.
+Attachments can be received under the guise of genuine email addresses.
+Employees opening such attachments will activate malware, allowing hackers access to files.
+Encryption locks your files.
 The perpetrators then demand a ransom. which, if you don’t pay, the decryption key is destroyed and your files are lost forever.

 However, because the ransom is typically between £200 – £400 most businesses willingly pay up, with payment made via a hard-to-trace virtual method such as Bitcoin or online voucher system.